wp-plugins/cyclone-slider-2/README.txt

 = Credits =
 * Cyclone Slider 2 was based on [Cycle 2](http://jquery.malsup.com/cycle2/) by [Mike Alsup](http://jquery.malsup.com/).
-* Special thanks to [Cea Bacolor](http://blog.ceabacolor.com/) for the wonderful photos.
+* Special thanks to Cea Bacolor for the wonderful photos.
 * Aubin BERTHE for the French translation.
 * maxgx for the Italian translation.
 * [Hassan](http://wordpress.org/support/profile/hassanhamm) for the Arabic translation.
+* Javad for the Persian translation.

 = License =
 GPLv2 or later - http://www.gnu.org/licenses/gpl-2.0.html